badidaoud/Smart-Waste-Management-System/README.md

 # Smart Waste Management System

 A LoRa-powered sensor that tells you how full a garbage bin actually is, so collection trucks stop guessing and start showing up for bins that actually need it.
-Four of us built this through Catalyst Entrepreneurship, an optional program, not something we had to do for school, just something we wanted to build.
+Four of us built this through Brilliant Catalyst Entrepreneurship, an optional program, not something we had to do for school, just something we wanted to build.

 **Team:** Badi Daoud, Jay S., Kenneth Martinez, Mithuran **My role:** hardware (PCB placement and routing) and the mechanical enclosure (SolidWorks)